AjnasNB/Game-Smasher/rooms/readme.md

-# This room contains rooms of the game
+# This folder contains rooms of the game